Toronto FC

-Toronto Football Club is a Canadian professional soccer club based in Toronto, competing in Major League Soccer (MLS) as a member of the Eastern Conference.
+Toronto Football Club is a Canadian professional soccer club based in Toronto.
+The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
 The team plays home matches at BMO Field at Exhibition Place and joined MLS in 2007 as the league's first Canadian franchise.

 The first team is operated by Maple Leaf Sports & Entertainment (MLSE), which also operates the MLS Next Pro affiliate team Toronto FC II and other professional sports franchises in the city, including the Toronto Maple Leafs of the National Hockey League (NHL), Toronto Raptors of the National Basketball Association (NBA) and the Toronto Argonauts of the Canadian Football League (CFL).

 In 2017, Toronto FC won a domestic treble with the MLS Cup, Supporters' Shield and Canadian Championship, making them the first and only MLS club to ever do so.
 They are eight-time winners of the Canadian Championship and were runners-up of the 2018 CONCACAF Champions League and the MLS Cup in 2016 and 2019.

-As of 2023, the club has an estimated value of US$690 million, making them the sixth most valuable club behind Los Angeles FC, LA Galaxy, Atlanta United FC, New York City FC, and D.C.
-United, and have the highest player payroll in Major League Soccer.
+By 2026, the club had an estimated value of US$725 million, making them the thirteenth-most valuable club in Major League Soccer.

 History

 Expansion

 MLS awarded Toronto a team in 2005.
 Maple Leaf Sports & Entertainment (MLSE) paid US$10 million for the franchise.
 The name of the team was announced on May 11, 2006.

 The announcement followed an online consultation in which the public was invited to vote on the name for a limited period.
 The voting options were "Toronto Northmen", "Inter Toronto FC", "Toronto Reds", and "Toronto FC".
 MLSE's strategy in choosing "Toronto FC" following this process was based on two reasons.
 Firstly, over 40 percent of the online vote supported the simple Toronto FC name during the consultation; secondly, MLSE hoped that the fairly generic name would help the new club earn a more organic nickname from the Toronto fans rather than having one imposed upon the team.
 The team has been called "TFC" and "the Reds" by the media, the team, and the fans.
 The "FC" ("Football Club") in the club's name is the conventional initialism for association football teams across Europe and is commonly used among MLS teams to present a more authentic soccer brand.
+The Inter Toronto FC name would later be used for a different Toronto-based soccer club, albeit one that plays in the Canadian Premier League.